dolezj24/ngp-installer/files/Plugins/PhysicsNG/ReadMe.PhysicsNG.txt

 "Plugins/PhysicsNG/sdk" .
 UDP telemetry is only emitted in normal GAME mode, not in REPLAY mode.
 You can use the telemetry values e.g. to control a motion platform.
-The target address can be set in the INI file, the data is sent to port 6776.
+The target address and the port can be set in the INI file, with port 6776 being the default.
 Remember to enable this port in your operation system's firewall configuration.